NEW YORK (AP) — Social activism is coming at a cost for WNBA players.

 The Liberty have worn the plain black shirts four times, including Wednesday morning against Washington.
 They didn’t wear them on Thursday in their matinee game against the Fever opting for their normal black shirts with the Liberty logo.
 Tina Charles did wear her warmup shirt inside out.

-The league sent out a memo earlier this week to the teams reminding them of the uniform policy.
-The memo came out after Minnesota, New York and Dallas all wore shirts in remembrance of two men who were shot by police and the five Dallas police officers who were killed in an attack on July 7.
+The WNBA fined players after they ignored a league memo earlier this week to the teams reminding them of the uniform policy.
+The memo was sent out after Minnesota, New York and Dallas players wore shirts in remembrance of two men who were shot by police and the five Dallas police officers who were killed in an attack on July 7.

 The Lynx only wore their shirts once and said they will shift their focus to addressing the issue in other ways.
 After wearing shirts with the hashtag “Black Lives Matter” and “Dallas5” for one game, the Liberty reached what the players said was a compromise, wearing plain black shirts bearing only the Adidas logo.
 For now they are back to wearing their normal warm ups.

-The league will go on a monthlong Olympic hiatus beginning Saturday.
-January said even though the teams won’t be playing they will continue to actively engage in the social discussion.
+The league will go on a monthlong Olympic hiatus beginning Saturday but January said players will continue to actively engage in the social discussion.

 “I think there’s a lot of people in our league who are very passionate about it.
 As a player rep we are going to continue having these conversations,” she said.
 “The timing of them releasing the statement and giving us the papers was very timely on their part.”